Bart Davis: Idaho Senate

 In 1998, six-term incumbent Senator John Hansen did not seek reelection to the Idaho Senate.
 Davis ran for the open seat and was elected.
 He served as Majority Caucus Chair from 2000 to 2002, and from 2002 to 2017 has served as Senate Majority Leader.

-U.S. Attorney
+U.S. attorney

+First term

 In June 2017, President Donald Trump appointed him to become the next United States Attorney in the United States District Court for the District of Idaho.
 The Senate Judiciary Committee on September 7, 2017, approved his recommendation by a unanimous voice vote.
 He was confirmed by United States Senate by voice vote on September 14, 2017.

-On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
+On February 8, 2021, he and 55 other Trump-era attorneys were asked to resign.
 On February 11, 2021, Davis submitted his resignation, effective February 28.

+Second term

+On April 1, 2025, his nomination was sent to the United States Senate.
+His nomination is pending before the Senate Judiciary Committee.

 Redistricting

 Senator Pro-Tem Chuck Winder appointed Davis to Idaho's Independent Redistricting Commission.
-Davis serves as co-chair of the commission.
+Davis served as co-chair of the commission.